 Ensure that an emergency boot disk is ready to "rescue" the computer if the computer becomes unusable (un-bootable).
 If you do not already have a boot device, you can create one.
-In order for the procedure below to work, you need to jump ahead to BLFS and install xorriso.
+In order for the procedure below to work, you need to jump ahead to BLFS and install xorriso from the libisoburn package.